khimo/khimo.github.io/bli-guides/_manuals/howto-siri-shortcuts.md

 ---
-title: How to control your BLI with Siri Shortcuts
+title: How to control your Essential BLI with Siri Shortcuts
-description: Send HTTP messages to execute commands on the BLI using Siri Shortcuts
+description: Send HTTP messages to execute commands on the BLI using Siri Shortcuts, while connected to your local network.
 layout: pagetoc
 ---

 <div class="row justify-content-center">
   <div class="col-sm-8">

+  <p><strong>This configuration process is the ONLY way to integrate an Essential BLI with Siri Shortcuts and allows you to control the BLI only when connected to the same network.
+PRO BLIs can integrate directly through Khimo and it is not recommended that you configure them following this manual, but the <a href="">Configure PRO BLI Scenes as Siri Shortcuts</a> manual.</strong></p>

   <p>Siri shortcuts allow you to execute routines or fire commands on your BeoLiving Intelligence with just a tap or by asking Siri.</p>

   <p>Siri Shortcuts can be configured to send an HTTP command that fires a Macro you have previously set up or presses a button, to your BeoLiving Intelligence, <strong>either on Essential or on Pro Mode</strong>.</p>